cookdown/easytune_overrides/Security Monitoring Tuning Pack 1.6/README.md

 This tuning pack contains overrides for the Security Monitoring MP <https://nathangau.wordpress.com/category/security-monitoring-mp/> which is designed to provide real time notification to activity woth investigating.

-Created by Nathan Gau a Cyber Security Cosultant for Microsoft Consulting Services.
+Created by Nathan Gau, a Cyber Security Cosultant for Microsoft Consulting Services.
 Read more about Nathan and his work at <https://nathangau.wordpress.com/author/nathangau/>.

 ## Levels